Page 05 – The year Jesus became God

-However, throughout my life, I never saw her praying once or attend church, but if you asked her what religion she followed, she would have said Catholic.
-The internet did not exist at the time, books on Islam were very limited especially in small towns in France, so they never had the means to explore how or why Jesus was worshipped, and is it true that Jesus is God?
-And I didn’t have the knowledge then to explain it either.
+Yet, throughout my life, I never saw her pray or attend church.
+Still, if asked about her religion, she would have said Catholic.
+At the time, the internet didn’t exist, and there were very few books on Islam, especially in small towns in France.
+They didn’t have the resources to explore questions like “Why is Jesus worshipped?” or “Is it true that Jesus is God?”
+And, at that time, I didn’t have the knowledge to explain it either.

-Claiming that Jesus is God Himself is considered shirk (associating partners to God) as explained in more details at the bottom of page 04 -“Jesus”.
-But when did exactly Jesus become regarded as God?
-How did this belief come about?
-Was this always the view, or did the early Christian Church understand it differently?
+So, when did Jesus become regarded as God?
+Jesus never claimed once he was God, so how did this belief came about?
+Was this always the view, or did the early Christian Church understood it differently?

-After the departure of Jesus (pbuh), the early Christian church saw rapid growth but also faced significant internal divisions over theological matters.
-By the 3rd century AD, debates became more intense, particularly regarding the nature of Jesus, the doctrine of the Trinity as we know it today “The Father, the Son, and the Holy Spirit” and the role each person had was not clearly defined, leading to theological disputes, particularly regarding the nature of the Son, which caused divisions and began to seriously threaten the stability of the Roman Empire.
+After Jesus (pbuh) was no longer on this earth, the early Christian church saw rapid growth but also faced significant internal divisions over theological matters.
+By the 4th century AD, debates became more intense, particularly regarding the nature of Jesus, the doctrine of the Trinity as we know it today “The Father, the Son, and the Holy Spirit” and the role each person had was not clearly defined, leading to theological disputes, particularly regarding the nature of the Son, which caused divisions and began to seriously threaten the stability of the Roman Empire.
+The central question that divided the believers was the following: Is Jesus God or not?
+Consequently, is He divine or simply human, like the other prophets who came before Him?

-The two main theological theories that persisted during this troubled time were Arianism and the position of Athanasius:
+The two main theological theories that persisted during this troubled time were the Arianism and the Athanasius theories:

 Arius was a priest who developed the Arianism doctrine stated that there was a time when Jesus did not exist, and only God the Father existed, therefore Jesus the Son was not co-eternal with the Father because he was a created being, distinct from God the Father.
-And he believed that if Jesus was raised to be divine in the same way God is, that it would undermine the absolute monotheism at the core of the Christian faith, (which is close to the Islamic view that God is one, he has no equals, the absolute monotheism).
+And he believed that if Jesus were elevated to divinity in the same way God is, it would undermine the absolute monotheism at the core of the Christian faith (a view that closely aligns with the Islamic perspective: God is one, has no equals, and this absolute monotheism is exactly what all the prophets listed on page 2 of this website preached).

 At the council of Nicaea 325AD: Jesus became God